myshell-ai/AIlice/README.md

 - Enriching the behavior of LLM with highly dynamic prompt construction mechanisms;
 - Separating different computational tasks as much as possible, using recursion and divide-and-conquer from traditional computing to solve complex problems.
-- Agents should be able to interact.
+- Agents should be able to interact in both directions.

 A natural idea is to let LLM solve certain problems (such as information retrieval, document understanding, etc.) through multi-round dialogues with external callers and peripheral modules in the simplest computational unit.
 We temporarily call this computational unit a "function".
 Then, by analogy with traditional computing, we allow